Miss New Mexico's Teen

 The Miss New Mexico's Teen competition is the pageant that selects the representative for the U.S. state of New Mexico in the Miss America's Teen pageant.

-Emily Lehr of Alamogordo was crowned Miss New Mexico's Teen on June 10, 2023, at the Flickinger Center of Performing Arts in Alamogordo, New Mexico.
-She will compete for the title of Miss America's Teen 2024 in January 2024.
+Jordyn Champion of Las Cruces was crowned Miss New Mexico's Teen on June 13, 2026, at the Flickinger Center for Performing Arts in Alamogordo, New Mexico.
+She competed for the title of Miss America's Teen 2027 on September 5, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.

 Results summary

 The year in parentheses indicates year of Miss America's Outstanding Teen competition the award/placement was garnered.